Benjamin Banneker Historical Park and Museum

 Group Educational Field Trip Programs

-The park can tailor a specialized program for your youth or adult group's next field trip.
+The park can tailor a specialized program for your scout troop, youth or adult group's next field trip.

 - Benjamin Banneker's extraordinary life.